zrrainer/zrrainer.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Operations coordinator at <href='https://zebrarobotics.com/langley'>Zebra Robotics Langely</a>.
+Volunteer at <href='https://glocalfoundation.ca/'>GLOCAL Foundation of Canada</a>.

-Undergraduate student at University of California, San Diego with 3+ years experience with object-oriented programming languages, specialized in all things data related - from database design, data pipelines, analysis to effective communication.
+Currently taking a gap year from my undergraduate degree at University of California, San Diego.
+With 3+ years experience with object-oriented programming languages, specialized in all things data related - from database design, data pipelines, analysis to effective communication.
 A life-long writer, especially interested in Natural Language Processing, Large Language Models and their implications for our written culture.